mario-guerra/azsdkchatbot/python/README.md

 # ChatGPT for VS Code Extension - Python Backend

 This is the Python backend for the ChatGPT extension for Visual Studio Code.
 It provides a chat-style interface for interacting with the ChatGPT model.
-This backend communicates with the extension via sockets.
+This backend communicates with the extension via a socket.

+READMEs for all Azure SDKs [.NET, Java, JavaScript, Python, Rust] were scraped from GitHub and used for embeddings in a Qdrant vector database, in order to implement a [retrieval-augmented generation pattern](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/grounding-llms/ba-p/3843857).

+The script determines when to send queries to Qdrant by analyzing the user input for language-specific patterns.
+The chat() function defines regular expressions for different languages (Rust, Python, Java, JavaScript, and .NET).
+It then checks if the user input matches any of these patterns.

+If the user input matches exactly one language pattern, the script proceeds to call the query_qdrant() function with the matched language, user input, and collection name ("AzureSDKs").
+This function then generates an embedding for the user input and sends a search request to the Qdrant client with the generated embedding.

+The Qdrant query results are parsed to retrieve the relevant README text and a prompt is constructed with the user query plus README content.
+The prompt is then passed to the chat model, and the chat response is passed back to the UI via socket.

+The script is using the `text-embedding-ada-002` model for generating embeddings and `gpt-35-turbo` for the chat functionality.

 ## Dependencies